Tope Ademiluyi: Early life

 Ademiluyi hail from Aramoko-Ekiti, Ekiti-West, Ekiti State.

 Political career

 He assumed the position of acting governor in Ekiti State on 27 April 2007, and succeeded Tunji Olurin, the previous acting governor.
 Ademiluyi held that position until 29 May 2007, when Olusegun Oni took office.

-Adetope Ademiluyi formerly of the People's Democratic Party is now a member of the All Progressives Congress Party.
+Adetope Ademiluyi formerly of the People's Democratic Party (PDP) is now a member of the All Progressives Congress (APC) Party.